WolfieeifloW/pd2filter/README.md

 CTRL+click the above link for the raw code.

 This is a custom-made version for [BTNeandertha1](https://www.twitch.tv/btneandertha1) which is quite strict.
 No support will be given for this version.

+# Discord
+I've created a Discord for my filter so that you can get pinged when there's an update.
+This allows you to either redownload the filter or you can update just the lines I've changed!
+Join the server [HERE](https://discord.gg/8K2QkjAA8g)!

 # Informative Links
 * **Reddit Thread:** <https://www.reddit.com/r/ProjectDiablo2/comments/jr9c8x/wolfieeiflows_pd2_filters_w_install_instructions/>